coreboot/coreboot/Documentation/tutorial/part2.md

 documentation](https://gerrit-review.googlesource.com/Documentation/intro-user.html#code-review),
 especially if you plan to work on multiple changes at the same time.

-## Part 4b: Using git cola to stage and submit a commit
+## Step 4b: Use git cola to stage and submit a commit

 If git cola is not installed on your machine, see
 <https://git-cola.github.io/downloads.html> for download instructions.